Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * Clients should not be required to include any headers beyond the absolute minimum to obtain service from a DoH server.

+Optimizations:

+* Concurrent processing of pipelined queries, returning responses as soon as available.
+This is often called 'OOOR' - out-of-order responses.
+* Use TLS 1.3 [@!RFC8446]

 ### Availability